gman0/ceph-csi/docs/design/proposals/cephfs-snapshot-shallow-ro-vol.md

 leaking the _refcount_ object itself and/or the subvolume snapshot, or the provisioned shallow volume could point to a subvolume snapshot that's already been deleted.
-This is not easily fixable without the individual master replicas being aware of the leader election process.
+This is not easily fixable without the individual master replicas being aware of the leader election process and is out-of-scope for this proposal.

 #### `CreateVolume`